2019 Home Renovation Costs Per Square Foot in Fairfield County

 Costs for a Connecticut kitchen renovation

-- Lower-end kitchen: Sweeten kitchen remodels can start at $25,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
-Sweeten contractor Majid has done a low-end kitchen for $40,000 that was 150 square feet.
+- Budget kitchen: Sweeten kitchen remodels can start at $25,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
+Sweeten contractor Majid has done a budget kitchen for $40,000 that was 150 square feet.
 This budget includes semi-custom cabinets and granite or quartz countertops with no changes to the layout.

 - High-end kitchen: For a kitchen renovation, this could mean fully custom cabinets, sourcing the best materials from overseas, and dealing with the added expense of a layout change, said Alfonso, a Sweeten contractor.
 A recent kitchen renovation he worked on came to $125,000.
 The cabinets alone were $70,000, the countertop material was shipped in from Italy, and changing the layout of the kitchen also bumped up the cost and involved substantial plumbing and electrical work.